 Students staying on campus pay for all meals as part of their room and board charge.

 Penland provides excellent, nutritious meals made with fresh ingredients, some grown here on campus.
-There is always a vegetarian option, but we cannot accommodate special dietary needs such as vegan, wheat-free, sugar-free, lactose intolerant, or those who eat meat at every meal.
+There is always a vegetarian option, but we cannot promise to accommodate special dietary needs like lactose or gluten intolerance in our daily menus.
+During the pandemic, all meals will be served take-out.
+We will have areas across campus for well-spaced dining.